 Animal Dosing Sizes

 In most cases, a vaccine dose is 1 milliliter and is given via a syringe subcutaneously, intramuscularly, or in the nostrils or mouth (bordatella vaccine for kennel cough).

-Vaccines are given to puppies and kittens after 6 weeks of age and adult dogs and cats of all sizes.
-Rabies is given later, typically between 4 and 6 months of age for dogs and cats.
+Vaccines are given to puppies and kittens at least six to eight weeks of age and adult dogs and cats of all sizes.
+Rabies is given later, typically at 3 months for dogs and 12 to 16 weeks for cats.